Uncle Fester (author): Books

 Preisler was arrested at his home in Green Bay on July 14, 2023.
 He was charged on July 17.
-Two years after his interview with Vice TV, where he showed how to cook meth, just without finishing the cook.

 Documentary

 Preisler was the object of the 40-minute documentary film "Friction", by Robert Ellman, made at a cost of approximately $300,000, whose premiere on Czech Television was cancelled after the September 11 attacks rendered the topic "politically incorrect".

 Preisler was also featured in season 3 episode 2 of VICE's Hamilton's Pharmacopeia, which covered the production process, history, and several users' experience of methamphetamine.